 Of course you can!
 Super simple:

 - Get your PAC code: While you're waiting for your TPO SIM card to arrive, ask your existing network provider for your ‘PAC’ Code, this will consist of three letters followed by six digits.

 2) Activate your SIM card

-- Let us know your PAC code: Once your TPO SIM has been activated - get in contact and let us know your PAC code and the number you want to keep - we'll usually arrange the transfer for the next working day.
+- Let us know your PAC code: Once your TPO SIM has been activated - fill out the below form and let us know your PAC code and the number you want to keep - we'll usually arrange the transfer for the next working day.

 - Test your new SIM card: Pop your new TPO SIM card in your phone before your transfer day which ensures your SIM is registered on the network to accept your current number.
 Simply pop the new SIM in your phone, check for a TPO signal, then take it out and put it in a safe place until your transfer day.

 Getting your PAC from your previous mobile provider